alexandre-barroso/tina/README.md

 ## Data accessibility

 The corpora and files needed for methodological reconstruction are available in this repository.
-Repository DOI: [placeholder pending assignment].
+Repository DOI: https://doi.org/10.5281/zenodo.19490857.

 ---